Trina-Dasgupta/Color-Picker/README.md

-# Color-Picker
-This website is made with svelte.
+##This is the color saver app made by svelte